 HOURS: Tue 5:00PM-8:30PM; Wed/Thu 11:30AM-8:30PM; Fri/Sat 11:30AM-9:00PM; Closed Sun/Mon

-The Storie Street Grille may not be the fanciest or the most trendy restaurant in Blowing Rock.
+The Storie Street Grille may not be as fancy or trendy as some restaurants in Blowing Rock.

 But the family-owned eatery has been around for 20+ years now, and– after our recent visit– we can only assume that the delicious food is what keeps locals and visitors alike coming back for more.